percona/pmm-doc/docs/get-started/alert-templates.md

 The table below lists of alert templates available in Percona Monitoring and Management (PMM).

-This list includes both built-in templates, accessible to all PMM users, and customer-only templates, which are available to all Percona customers who have [connected PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account, regardless of their specific tier.
+This list includes both built-in templates, accessible to all PMM users, and customer-only templates.
+To have a Customer's list of Templates you need to be a percona customer and   [connect PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.

 This list includes both built-in templates, accessible to all PMM users, and customer-only templates, which are available to all users who have [connected PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.